clk-project/clk/doc/use_cases/README.md

 But, eventually, you might want to use python commands to have a full control over the user experience.
 Then, you might want a quick look at the [available helpers](lib.md).

-At some point, you will definitely want to try the [flow command pattern](flow_options.md).
+At some point, you will definitely want to try the use case about [a 3D printing flow](3D_printing_flow.md).

 If you don't want to use the clk command line tool, you can [roll your own](rolling_your_own.md).